|

 - Unpublished, original, your own work and not under offer to other publishers.

-If your typewriter ribbon/ink cartridge is on its last legs, invest in a new one.
+If your ink cartridge is on its last legs, invest in a new one.
 Anything difficult to decipher will be automatically rejected.

 Please do not submit work in plastic sleeves or ring-binders, or spiral-bound.
-A large paper clip or plain envelope folder is enough.
+A large paper clip is enough.

 We are unable to accept on-line submissions.

-We only want to see the first 10,000 words of your manuscript in the first instance - but you must be prepared to respond quickly if we like the work and want to see more.
-We’ll want to see additional chapters IMMEDIATELY - not a year later!
-Only submit work if you’ve written at least three-quarters of the book; and if it's not finished when you send the opening, keep on writing.
+We only want to see the first 10,000 words of your manuscript in the first instance - but be ready to respond quickly if we want to see more.
+Only submit work if you've written at least three-quarters of the book; and if it's not finished when you send the opening, keep on writing.

 Sending work